 - Is it another new type of business logic that apps can take advantage of?
 (So the apps, devices they run on, and data they produce can be managed just like before.)

 If a new technology can fit into one of those above buckets, then great, we can figure out how to think about it and deal with it.
 Hopefully we should be able to avoid headaches and surprises.
 However, I know I’m being hubristic—there could be a ton of surprises and headaches not anticipated by the previous questions.
 Here are some possible scenarios:

 - The sheer scale of devices, particularly with IoT, could be like nothing before and force a new way to think about EUC.

-- A new technology affects the business so much that it affects IT management concepts, too.
+- A new technology could affect the business so much that it also affects IT management concepts, too.

 - A new growth of computing at the edge could change how we think about device and data management.
 (See the presentation “The End of Cloud Computing” by Peter Levine, currently of a16z and formerly of Citrix and Xensource.)

-- Likely, machine learning and artificial intelligence will have so much effect on all technology that we’ll have to rethink EUC around them.
+- Likely, machine learning and artificial intelligence will have so many effects on all technologies that we’ll have to rethink EUC around them.
 (See the presentation “Mobile is Eating the World” by Benedict Evans, also of a16z.)

 In a few years, perhaps, we’ll be able to say for sure which newer technologies have had effects that compare to those of BYOD and COIT.
-For now, we’ll continue to cover things on the ground in a practical way, but we can also use these questions to try to get ahead of the next EUC disruption.
+For now, we’ll continue to cover things on the ground in a practical way, but at the same time we can also use these questions to try to get ahead of the next EUC surprises and headaches.